DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{Customized-Fantasy}

-We manually create a small-scale dataset as a benchmark for this new task, named as Customized-Fantasy.
+We manually created a small-scale dataset as a benchmark for this new task, named as Customized-Fantasy.
 All the data clips are collected from online sources, including many unique and special events extracted from games or movies to simulate the user cases for real-world audio-production scenarios.
 For example, customization in \textit{laser guns}, \textit{monster roars} and \textit{Minion speaks}.
 In addition, human interactions are involved to ensure that the captions are meaningful and present semantic coherence.
-In total, we collected 60 different events from Pixabay~\footnote{\url{https://pixabay.com/}}, a website which provides royalty-free audio resources under the Pixabay License suitable for research purposes, and compose $25$ distinct scenarios for zero-shot CTTA tasks.
+In total, we collected 60 different events from Pixabay\footnote{\url{https://pixabay.com/}}, a website which provides royalty-free audio resources under the Pixabay License suitable for research purposes.
+Together, we manually developed $25$ different scenarios to simulate real-world customized generation.